KieranTravers/JsonCrawler/readme.md

-# AntJournal 🐜📓
+# JsonCrawler 🐜📓

-Welcome to AntJournal, a versatile tool for analyzing the structure of JSON files right from your command line!
+Welcome to JsonCrawler, a versatile tool for analyzing the structure of JSON files right from your command line!

 ## Features 🚀